Timeline of Negro league baseball teams

-Graphical timeline of Negro league teams
+Graphical timeline

 The two thick gray lines represent trying times: the first is the Panic of 1893 and the second is the Great Depression in 1933.
 Both crisis led to financial ruin and collapse of most teams and leagues.
 The two thick black lines represent the formation of organized league play in 1920 and the integration of Major League Baseball in 1946.
 After integration, the level of play deteriorated rapidly and dramatically.
 By 1950 all teams were considered to be of minor league status.

+1920–1948: Negro major leagues

+1920: Establishment of the Negro National League (NNL)

+The NNL was established with eight teams, the first black baseball league to be designated a major league.